gammasim/simtools/docs/source/model_parameters.md

     internal_parameter_name: secondary_ref_radius
 ```

-## Export simulation model from model repository to model database
+## Updating the model database

 :::{Danger}
-This is for experts only.
+This is for experts only and might impact the simulation model database for all users.
+Tests should be done before applying this to the production databases.
 :::

+### Update a single model parameter

+New model parameter defined in the simtools database format (json file) can be uploaded to the database using the {ref}`simtools-add-value-from-json-to-db <add_value_from_json_to_db>` application.

+New data files can be uploaded using {ref}`simtools-add-file-to-db <add_file_to_db>`.

+### Upload a complete simulation model from model repository to model database

 The application `add_model_parameters_from_repository_to_db.py` allows to export the simulation model parameters from a
 model repository to the model database for a given model versions.
+See the [database](#Databases)  section for implementation details on databases in simtools.

 Example: